MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/local-notifications.md

 - When the application is started by a notification data, the `Intent` data will be passed to the `OnCreate` method.
 - If the application is already in the foreground, the `Intent` data will be passed to the `OnNewIntent` method.

-Once this functionality is implemented, the Android implementation of the `INotificationManager` is capable of both sending and receiving notifications.
+Once this functionality is implemented, the Android implementation of the `INotificationManager` can send and receive notifications.

 Android offers many advanced options for notifications.
 For more information, see [Notifications in Xamarin.Android](~/android/app-fundamentals/notifications/index.md).